-A strategy to engage businesses, postsecondary education institutions, and workforce development organizations in implementing the education for employment program.
+(d) A strategy to engage businesses, postsecondary education institutions, and workforce development organizations in implementing the education for employment program.

 Involvement of local agencies in business, postsecondary education institutions, and postsecondary education institutions, and workforce development programs are utilized through the Biz-town Program as well as Central Middle School's Career Fair.
-Community connections through coordinating speakers, field trips/tours, and college & career fairs are embedded throughout the Academic & Career Planning Scope and Sequence to introduce students to local business and industry and future employment or volunteer opportunities.

-Project Lead The Way has provided opportunities to partner with local businesses for materials and supplies as well as funding.
+Project Lead The Way has provided opportunities to partner with local business for materials and supplies as well as funding.
 Hartford Jt.
 1 has received a grant from John Deer.

-An education for employment program shall provide pupils with information and opportunities that lead to all of the following:
+2) An education for employment program shall provide pupils with information and opportunities that lead to all of the following: